Sessions and Leaders

 Sessions

-Download the Convergence Registration Book for a complete description of Sessions (p.
-17-40).
+Download the Convergence Registration Book for a complete description of Sessions (Coming Soon).

-Click the button below to download supply lists for each session.
+Click the button below to download supply lists for each session (Coming Soon).

 Session Fees